doherty100/kidzhackphilly/11-games-part-04/README.md

         MM | Minute | 0 - 59 | There are 60 minutes in an hour.
         SS | Seconds | 0 - 59 | There are 60 seconds in a minute.
         000 | Milliseconds | 0 - 999 | There are 1,000,000 milliseconds in a second, but those are a lot of digits, so digital clocks convert milliseconds into thousandths of a second to make the time more readable.
-    1. **Timestamp example:** We can get all of these time part values using the a using a *Clock* part in *Kano Code*, but then we will need to combine them into a single number to make our *timestamp*.
+    1. **Timestamp example:** We can get all of these time part values using a *Clock* part in *Kano Code*, but then we will need to combine them into a single number to make our *timestamp*.
 Since the digital clock converts milliseconds into thousandths of a second, we will need to convert everything to seconds then add them together to get our timestamp number.
-Let's say the player clicks the mouse at exactly `12:02:10.730`, here's how to calculate the *timestamp* number:
+Let's say the player clicks the mouse at exactly `12:02:10.730`, the *timestamp* number would be `43,330.730` which is the number of seconds past midnight when the user clicked the mouse.
+Here's how to calculate the *timestamp* number:
         Time Part | Value | Convert to Seconds           |     | Value in Seconds
         :-:       | :-:   | :-:                          | --: | --:
         HH        | 12    | 12 x 60 minutes x 60 seconds |     | 43,200.000